 October 15, 2016: Waived by the Denver Nuggets.

-In his freshman season at St. John's, Kennedy finished second on the squad with 37 steals, including 20 in BIG EAST play.
-In 30 games (29 starts), he averaged 7.8 points, 5.8 rebounds, 1.4 assists and 1.2 steals per game.
+As a freshman in 2007–08, Kennedy immediately stepped into the rotation and finished second on the team with 37 steals, including 20 in BIG EAST play.
+He appeared in 30 games with 29 starts and averaged 7.8 points, 5.8 rebounds, 1.4 assists, and 1.2 steals per game, establishing himself early as a defensive presence and reliable rebounder on the wing.

 Whilst we try to source as much information as we can for every player who has ever played in the NBL some information on a player profile may be missing.
 If you have additional information on a player you'd like us to add to a profile, please send it to us using the enquiry form below.